 Regardless of whether the patient terminates in stage II or III, the door to return to therapy at any time should be left open.
 A patient who stops treatment after stage II may determine after a while that not drinking is not enough to help him deal with his feelings and conflicts and, therefore, might wish to return to treatment to try to achieve insight into his personality conflicts.
-A patient terminated after stage III may have a slip; therefore, a return to treatment failure, but as part of a rehabilitation process that is not yet complete.
+A patient terminated after stage III may have a slip; therefore, a return to treatment should be available.
+However, this slip should not be viewed as a treatment failure, but as part of a rehabilitation process that is not yet complete.
 Patients who slip in stages II and III generally do not return to continuous uncontrolled drinking because their awareness of their problem and control mechanisms are such that controls can be quickly reinstated.
 The slip can be analyzed as a psychological maladaptation to conflict and anxiety or as a transference reaction.